Temporary Shelter

 • Be eligible or APPARENTLY eligible for CalWORKs.

-Exception: An AU may receive the TS payment after the PH payment has been issued if the permanent housing will not be available until a future date provided that the TS has not been exhausted.
+Exception: An AU may receive the TS payment after the Permanent Housing (PH) payment has been issued if the permanent housing will not be available until a future date, provided that the TS has not been exhausted.

-If the AU living in a free shelter wishes to live elsewhere while seeking permanent housing and the new shelter/housing will require payment, the EW must grant temporary HA as long as the family is otherwise eligible for HA.
+If the AU living in a free shelter wishes to live elsewhere while seeking permanent housing and the new shelter/housing will require payment, the EW must grant temporary Homeless Assistance (HA) as long as the family is otherwise eligible for HA.
 However, if they wish to continue staying at the free shelter, the family is not eligible to temporary HA because they are not incurring any costs.

 Note: The family has a right to choose where they will stay.
 As long as the family intends to reside in Santa Clara County, TS may be paid when the client chooses to stay out of county.
-However, if the family intends to reside in another county, the other county is responsible to make the TS payment.
+However, if the family intends to reside in another county, the other county is responsible for making the TS payment.
 Refer to Payment Information - Intercounty Transfer

 EW Informing Requirements

-Before issuing the first TS payment, the EW must inform the applicant/recipient of all of the following:
+Before issuing the first TS payment, the EW must inform the client of all of the following:

-• Homeless Assistance is available once every 12 months starting from the day the first payment is issued, unless the recipient has a verifiable exception.
+• HA is available once every 12 months starting from the day the first payment is issued, unless the recipient has a verifiable exception.

 • Failure to provide verification of incurred shelter costs from an appropriate provider will result in a presumption of mismanagement of CalWORKs funds.
 However, if it is not possible to issue a vendor payment, or no providers will accept them, issue the benefits directly to the client, as they will remain entitled to their remaining days of benefits, despite a finding of mismanagement.